 Introducing the EL

 Nikon finally brought their electronic SLR to market in December 1972.
 It was badged as a Nikkormat (Nikomat in Japan), their enthusiast line of SLRs.
 The EL (which stood for Electronics & Light) was the first Nikon body to feature a hot-shoe for electronic flash to go along with the electronic shutter and electronic exposure control.
 (Is it just me, or is there some underlying theme here?)
 Compared to the mechanical Nikkormats, it had a more conventional control layout (a la the Nikon F) with the shutter speed dial on the top plate as opposed to surrounding the lens mount and the DOF preview button on the front panel instead of on the top plate.
 The ASA/ISO speed selector was much more conveniently situated on the left shoulder of the camera instead of on the bottom of the lens mount.
 The film door latch was now activated by pulling up the film rewind crank (like most of the SLR industry) instead of the side mounted pull up lever of the FT bodies.
 But the basic chassis was the same, meaning that the EL is one tough camera.
 (The front plate and mirror-box assemblies are a single casting on all Nikkormats, whereas in most other SLRs they are separate sub-assemblies).

-The ELs were quite successful for Nikon, with around 750,000 being sold in 9 years.
+The ELs were quite profitable for Nikon, with around 750,000 being sold in 9 years.
 But their real significance lay in the foundation they laid for Nikon's most successful line of enthusiast SLRs, the FM/FE/FA series, and that technology would also trickle down into their first forays into the consumer SLR market.
 With the technical experience gained in developing the ELs, Nikon was well-positioned to capitalize on the SLR boom of the late '70s and early '80s.

 Is an EL in Your Future?